TheCyberLeader/TheCyberLeader/README.md

 ## 📖 About Me

-- 🎓 Masters of Business Adminstration (MBA) + Master of Science (MS) in Leadership & Organizational Dynamics University of Michigan *Expected December 2025*
+- 🎓 Masters of Business Adminstration (MBA) + Master of Science (MS) in Leadership & Organizational Dynamics, University of Michigan *December 2025*
-- 🎓 Bachelor of Science (BS), Communications & Media New Jersey Institute of Technology
+- 🎓 Bachelor of Science (BS), Communications & Media, New Jersey Institute of Technology
 - 🔐 **Expertise**: Cybersecurity governance, risk management, compliance strategy
 - 🤝 **Leadership Style**: Inclusive, collaborative, results-driven
 - 🌎 **Passion**: Translating complex regulations into strategies that enable transformation and build trust